-7.5 Final checks
+7.9 Final checks

-- Darken the photoresistor and switch on the control devices: the burner should start and then lock-out about 5 s after opening of the 1st stage operation valve. - Illuminate the photoresistor and switch on the control devices: - the burner should start and then go into lock-out after about 10 s. - Obscure the photocell while the burner is in 2nd stage operation, the following must occur in sequence: flame extinguished within 1 s, pre-purging for about 20-28 s, sparking for about 5 s, burner goes into lock-out. - Switch off control device TL followed by control device TS while the burner is operating: the burner should stop.
+- ➤ Obscure the photocell and switch on the control devices: the burner should start and then lock-out about 5 s after opening of the 1st stage operation valve. - ➤ Illuminate the photocell and switch on the control devices: the burner should start and then go into lock-out after about 10 s. - ➤ Obscure the photocell while the burner is in 2nd stage operation, the following must occur in sequence: flame extinguished within 1 s, purging for about 20 s, sparking for about 5 s, burner goes into lock out. - Switch off control device TL followed by control device TS while the burner is operating: the burner should stop.